michelbernils/ecommerce-api/README.md

 # TODO:

 1. make byebug work (done)
-1. make the images, downloadables (done) -> issue was being caused by the ACL not being public.
+1. make the images downloadables (done) -> issue was being caused by the ACL not being public.
-1. load the images url to my database (in progress)
+1. load the images url to my database (done)
-1. review all the tests cases
+1. review all the tests cases (in progress)
 1. review the docker-compose and dockerfile